The 2015 Philadelphia Flower Show

 The annual PHS Philadelphia Flower Show at the Pennsylvania Convention Center is the world’s oldest and largest indoor flower show.

 Attracting more than 260,000 visitors each year, the Flower Show features incredible large-scale floral displays, elaborate gardens and over-the-top floral creations.
-Now in its 186th year, this year’s Flower Show heads to the movies with the theme of Lights, Camera, Bloom.
+Now in its 186th year, this year’s Flower Show is going to Celebrate the Movies with themed displays, special events and more in celebration of the silver screen.

 In addition to amazing floral designs, the Flower Show hosts a variety of special events including live entertainment, demonstrations, gardening workshops, parties and more.